-This report sets out a statistical view of the work of the Supreme Court of Canada in 2016 with comparisons to the previous ten years’ work.
+This report sets out a statistical view of the work of the Supreme Court of Canada in 2017 with comparisons to the previous ten years’ work.

 The following brief description of the appeal process is provided to help explain the statistical charts and tables.
 The Court decides cases that come to it from three sources.
-First, in most cases, a party who wishes to appeal the decision of another court (usually a provincial or territorial court of appeal or the Federal Court of Appeal) must obtain permission from the Court.
+First, in most cases, a party seeking to appeal the decision of another court (usually a provincial or territorial court of appeal or the Federal Court of Appeal) must obtain permission from the Court.
 Such permission, or leave to appeal, is given if the Court concludes that the case involves a question of public importance or raises an important issue of law.
-Second, there are cases, referred to as “as of right” appeals, for which leave to appeal is not required.
+Second, there are cases, referred to as appeals “as of right”, for which leave to appeal is not required.
 These include certain serious criminal cases, for example, those where there is a dissent on a point of law in the court of appeal, and appeals from provincial references.
-The third group is references from the federal government.
+The third group comprises references from the federal government.
 Federal references (which are counted as appeals as of right for the purposes of these statistics) require the Court to give an opinion on the questions referred to it by the Governor in Council.
-The figure on page 5 summarizes the progress of a case from the filing of a complete application for leave to appeal, a notice of appeal as of right or a reference to the issuing of a judgment.
+The figure on page 4 summarizes the progress of a case from the filing of a complete application for leave to appeal, a notice of appeal as of right or a reference to the issuing of a judgment.

-The table on page 6, “Summary 2006 to 2016”, outlines the Court’s workload during that period, broken down into five categories.
+The table on page 6, “Summary 2007 to 2017”, outlines the Court’s workload during that period, broken down into five categories.

 The third category, “Appeals Heard”, shows the number of appeals heard each year and the number of hearing days over the year.
-In 2016, the Court heard 63 appeals over 53 hearing days.
+In 2017, the Court heard 66 appeals over 60 hearing days.

 Since the Court does not always render judgments in the same year in which the appeal is heard, there is usually a difference between the total number of appeals heard in a year and the number of judgments rendered in the same year.
-There were 24 appeal judgments in reserve at year-end.
+There were 25 appeal judgments in reserve at year-end.

 - Date modified: